samuelrebula/odin-recipes/README.md

 # odin-recipes

-The Odin project assignment for training HTML and CSS.
+The Odin Project assignment for training HTML and CSS.